SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 - Open your pom.xml file and note that it was not necessary to include Spring Cloud Functions as a dependency.
 It's included as a dependency of the "spring-cloud-steam" artifact.
 - Open the _ScsProcessorYelling.java_ class and note that although we still have the _@EnableBinding(Processor.class)_ annotation we are now bindings a bean of type "java.util.function.Function" to the external destinations by providing the spring.cloud.stream.function.definition property.

-Negative
+> aside negative
-: Spring Cloud Functions supports 3 types that conveniently map to our 3 SCS binding interfaces. java.util.function.Function maps to a SCS Processor java.util.function.Supplier maps to a SCS Source java.util.function.Consumer maps to a SCS Sink
+> Spring Cloud Functions supports 3 types that conveniently map to our 3 SCS binding interfaces.
+>
+> `java.util.function.Function` maps to a SCS Processor
+>
+> `java.util.function.Supplier` maps to a SCS Source
+>
+> `java.util.function.Consumer` maps to a SCS Sink

 ###